• Skip to primary navigation

 The first time I used fondant was when I attended a local wedding cake baking and decorating workshop almost 2 decades ago.
 At that time, we were taught how to make our own fondant and for a very long time after that, I only used that fondant recipe for all my cakes, including those that I made for my customers.

-That recipe was a classic homemade fondant recipe, made by double boiling gelatin with water and then added glucose syrup into.
+That recipe was a classic homemade fondant recipe, made by double boiling gelatin with water and then adding glucose syrup into.
 Icing sugar is then kneaded in until the fondant turns into a dough-like consistency and is no longer sticky.
 This was a long process but I followed it obediently.

-And so I moved to commercial fondant and stayed on with it for all my cake orders.
+As I started getting more cake orders, it was no longer practical to make my own fondant as it was too time consuming.
+And so I moved to commercial fondant.
 Now that I not longer actively take cake orders, using commercial fondant has taken its turn to be impractical.
 Since I do not use as much fondant as I used to, much of the store-bought fondant ends up expiring, unused.
-And since I am also not keen on the long process of making my classic homemade fondant, I turned to Marshmallow Fondant.
+And so I turn to this simple recipe for marshmallow fondant which allows me to make the icing in small batches whenever I want.

 What is Marshmallow Fondant?

 So, by using marshmallows, the steps that require gelatin to be double-boiled and added with glucose syrup and such are cut out.
-Instead, ready-made marshmallows are melted (in a microwave or over a double boiler) and icing sugar is kneaded in until its forms into a dough-like consistency.
+Instead, ready-made marshmallows are melted (in a microwave or over a double boiler) and icing sugar is kneaded in until it forms into a dough-like consistency.
 The whole process is literally cut down into 2 easy steps.

 Here is how to double boil marshmallows: